 - applying for your pension or certain state benefits

 - applying for student grants for yourself or your children

 - applying for a grant of probate or Letters of Administration in certain circumstances

-The contact information for the Matrimonial Office at the Royal Courts of Justice is available by clicking on the NI Courts and Tribunals Service website.
+The contact information for the Matrimonial Office at the Royal Courts of Justice is at the link below:

 For queries after you have received a court date, you should contact the relevant court office where your case is listed.